rudzen/ChessLib/README.md

 This library was developed during a course "Advanced C# and object oriented programming E17" at DTU (Danish Technical University) as part of a chess user interface, which will be released at a later stage when it is ready.
 Since the UI needs to handle legality, mate check etc etc, all these features are contained within the library.
-It can be used as a starting point to implement a chess engine as well.

 ## Can i use this as a starting point for my chess software?

 Yes you can, it is designed with that in mind.

 ## Is it fast?